by Tracy Johnson

 Listen to how this segment evolves into a hilarious conversation with Rick Morton, D-Rock, Edina, and Producer Tony.

 Some air talent reading this will think they could do it if they had the opportunity.
 Others think they are held back because they are a solo show without partners.
 Still, others think they have this sound already when they really don’t.

 At the end of the day, the transition from DJ to personality is a process that happens over time.
 It can be accelerated, but not rushed.

 Are you interested in finding the personal recipe that unlocks your potential?
 I will show you exactly how to do it in my online video course, Audience Magnet.
 It’s an in-depth lifetime career resource for DJs who want to become great personalities on the air.
 Interested?
-Watch this free introduction seminar on demand here.
+Watch this free introductory seminar on-demand here.

 Aircheck meetings are the most dreaded - and most important - part of a PD's job.
 But it doesn't have to be like waterboarding.
 This book includes 17 themes to keep aircheck sessions fresh, interesting and inspiring.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?